daohoangson/go-sitemirror/README.md

 ```

 * `-no-cross-host` to not modify assets urls from other domains
-* `-whitelist` because we don't serve anything other than github.com anyway
+* `-whitelist` because we don't serve anything other than GitHub anyway

 ### Docker